[functional] Low performance on openqa production server

 for example: hardware configurations (cpu, mem) and their assignment to worker/test

 to limit amount of workers if performance issue rises

-#6 Updated by okurz over 1 year ago
+#6 Updated by okurz almost 3 years ago

 - Description updated (diff)